 How You Will Help

-This project will offer two years of professional development assistance to Thai teachers.
-The extended project cycle will enable the Palms participant and colleagues to assess the strengths of the faculty, the resources available, and the challenges faced by each of the schools and to implement informed and long-lasting strategies for improvement.
+A two year placement will enable the Palms participant and colleagues to assess the strengths of the faculty, the resources available, and the challenges faced by each of the schools and to implement informed and long-lasting strategies for improvement.
 In addition, teachers will develop improved self-confidence and skills in their English language teaching.

 To find out more or to apply, please contact Lalena Graham, Programs & Placement Coordinator on 02 9560 5333 or at [email protected].